kruxia/sqly/README.md

-# sqly: write SQL in SQL
+# SQLY: write SQL in SQL

 SQL is a fantastic language — one of the most successful programming languages in the world.
 We should use it, not try to replace it with a bespoke DSL.